alinalihassan/pyLesma/README.md

 - Lua

 ## Installing
-You can either download the latest binary file from the [Release Page](https://github.com/hassanalinali/Lesma/releases) or build it on your own.
+Currently if you want to test it, you need to build it on your own.
+In the future I might consider publishing the binary to the Release Page.

 ## Documentation